 Sun protection routines in childhood can establish lifelong preventive habits.
 At CAPC, shade is provided at all sites, infants under six months of age are not exposed to direct sunlight and children are encouraged to wear light colored, loose fitting clothing that covers as much skin as possible.
 Parents are encouraged to apply sunscreen to their child's exposed skin as part of their school drop off routine.
 Sunscreen provided by the parent can be applied by teaching staff with a consent form completed by the parent.
-Drinking water is readily available to children during outdoor play.
+Drinking water is readily available to children at all times of the day including outdoor play.